RennyMatis2000/Fully-Developed-Web-Application-Solution-Event-Management-System/README.md

 ## Notes

-Make sure you are inside the correct directory (`a2_starter_code/a2_group11`) before creating or activating the virtual environment.
+Always ensure you are inside the correct directory (`a2_starter_code/a2_group11`) before creating or activating the virtual environment.

+Creating the virtual environment outside this folder may cause missing dependency issues.

 If you encounter any dependency issues, upgrade pip using the following command: